RTippin/messenger/docs/Installation.md

 ### Providers name

-- To grab your providers name, our default returns the 'name' column from your model, stripping tags and making words uppercase.
+- To grab your providers name, the default method returns the `name` column from your model, stripping tags and making words uppercase.
 You may overwrite the way the name on your model is returned using the below method.

 ***Example:***